Tympanocryptis pinguicolla: Threats and conservation

 T. pinguicolla is classified as Endangered on the IUCN Red List, but this was based on the former view that classified the Canberra, Cooma, and Bathurst populations under T. pinguicolla.
-Based on recent studies, it is highly likely that T. pinguicolla is extinct, due to the destruction of most of its habitat and the last sighting of the species being made in 1969.
-If the species is extinct, it could represent the first known reptilian extinction on the Australian mainland in modern times.
-The species may have gone extinct due to the intensive land use and conversion in the basalt grasslands surrounding the highly populated city of Melbourne.
+A 2019 study suggested that T. pinguicolla may have become extinct, due to the destruction of most of its habitat and the last sighting of the species being made in 1969 in the area of Geelong; this would have made it the first known reptilian extinction on the Australian mainland in modern times.
+Intensive land use and conversion of the basalt grasslands surrounding the highly populated city of Melbourne were seen as the main contributors to the species' decline.

-However, there is some hope that the species may still survive.
-Unconfirmed sightings have been made during surveys from 1988–1990, though later searches in the surveyed areas did not uncover any individuals.
-Not all of the remaining grasslands in the area have been intensively surveyed and the species is small and hard to detect.
-The conservation organization Zoos Victoria has been involved in conducting surveys in order to find any surviving individuals.
+Hope nonetheless remained that the species was still extant, on the basis of unconfirmed sightings during surveys from 1988–1990.
+Though later searches found nothing, not all of the remaining grasslands in the area were intensively surveyed and the species is small and hard to detect.
+The conservation organization Zoos Victoria was involved in conducting the surveys.

+In January 2023, two early-career ecologists rediscovered an individual.
+They took photos and videos and informed the Melbourne Zoo.

+In June 2023, the rediscovery of the Victorian species was announced, confirming its continued existence after several months of fieldwork managed to find 16 individuals of the species, which are now subject to a rebreeding programme at Melbourne Zoo.

+Colossal Biosciences and Zoos Victoria began a conservation project in October 2023 to preserve the species as well as sequence its genome.